Content

 If you want to learn more about the listed functions, read BigQuery Google Features — A Detailed Review.

-What are the SQL Queries Tailored for Marketing Reporting?
+What Are the SQL Queries Tailored for Marketing Reporting?

 The Standard SQL dialect allows businesses to extract maximum information from data with deep segmentation, technical audits, marketing KPI analysis, and identification of unfair contractors in CPA networks.
-Here are examples of business problems reports in which SQL queries on data collected in Google BigQuery will help you.
+Here are examples of business problem reports in which SQL queries on data collected in Google BigQuery will help you.

 If there’s a key in one and the second base — a common parameter that is unique for each user (for example, User ID) — you can track:

-• which users visited the site before buying goods in the store
+- Which users visited the site before buying goods in the store

-• how users behaved on the site
+- How users behaved on the site

-• how long users took to make a purchase decision
+- How long users took to make a purchase decision

-2. Segment customers by any combination of parameters, from behavior on the site (pages visited, products viewed, number of visits to the site before buying) to loyalty card number and purchased items.
+- Segment customers by any combination of parameters, from behavior on the site (pages visited, products viewed, number of visits to the site before buying) to loyalty card number and purchased items.

-3. Find out which CPA partners are working in bad faith and replacing UTM tags.
+- Find out which CPA partners are working in bad faith and replacing UTM tags.

 For data collected using standard export from Google Analytics 4 to Google BigQuery:

-• User actions in the context of any parameters
+- User actions in the context of any parameters

-• Statistics on key user actions
+- Statistics on key user actions

-• Users who viewed specific product pages
+- Users who viewed specific product pages

-• Actions of users who bought a particular product
+- Actions of users who bought a particular product

-• Set up the funnel with any necessary steps
+- Set up the funnel with any necessary steps

-• Effectiveness of the internal search site
+- Effectiveness of the internal search site

 For data collected in Google BigQuery using OWOX BI:

-• Attributed consumption by source and channel
+- Attributed consumption by source and channel

-• Average cost of attracting a visitor by city
+- The Average cost of attracting a visitor by city

-• ROAS for gross profit by source and channel
+- ROAS for gross profit by source and channel

-• Number of orders in the CRM by payment method and delivery method
+- Number of orders in the CRM by payment method and delivery method

-• Average delivery time by city
+- Average delivery time by city

 Gain clarity for better decisions without chaos